algernon/Kaleidocode/EEPROM/layout-of-the-eeprom.md

  [plugin:eeprom-settings]: https://github.com/keyboardio/Kaleidoscope-EEPROM-Settings

-**NOTE**: So the first thing we need to learn, is that if we add new plugins to our sketch, ones that use `EEPROM`, we should request their slice after all the others we already have.
+> If we add new plugins to our sketch, ones that use `EEPROM`, we should request their slice after all the others we already have.